 Annually, TLE submits project proposals that benefit CDC Vimont students and families, as well as the Laval community.
-Here is a recent project aimed at student perseverance:
+Here are some recent project reports:

 BOOK & RESOURCE GIVEAWAYS

-Yearly, TLE gives thousands of free books to CDC students and the Laval community.
+Yearly, TLE gives thousands of free books to students, families and the Laval community.
 We also provide resources, online activities and children’s books to students who are parents.
-Contact Enza in room 215 if you know a student or family who could benefit from this free service.
+Contact Tabatha at admin@TLEliteracy.com if you know a student or family who could benefit from this free service.